 There are at least100 ways to damage the podocytes [8].
 Since podocytes are postmitotic cells they typically are unable to regenerate by proliferation in response to injury [4].
-Therefore, they react to injurious stimuli in limited manner, which may include:

-- 1) changes in phenotype without alteration in podocytes number such as foot process (FP) effacement; - 2) apoptosis and loss of podocyte; - developmental arrest associated by mild proliferative activity; - 4) dedifferentiation and re-entrance into the cell cycle with mitotic catastrophe [4, 9].
+Therefore, they react to injurious stimuli in limited manner, which may include: 1) change in phenotype without alteration in podocytes number such as foot process effacement, 2) apoptosis and loss of podocyte, 3) developmental arrest associated by mild proliferative activity, and 4) dedifferentiation and re-entrance into the cell cycle with mitotic catastrophe [4, 9].